 1The number of working days in a month varies from 20 to 23; the average is 21.7 days.

-2If there are large fluctuations in the salary the average figure is used.
+2If there are large fluctuations in the salary, the average figure is used.

-You work on self-employed or non-self-employed basis and earn an income that is less than your unemployment benefit (UB).
+You work on a self-employed or non-self-employed basis and earn an income that is less than your unemployment benefit (UB).
 The income earned from this work is referred to as temporary earnings.
-Your UB (compensation payment) amounts to 80% or 70% of the difference between the temporary earnings earned and the insured salary, for a period of at least 12 months.
-The temporary earnings must be paid in the usual way for the location and profession.
-It is always beneficial for you to earn temporary earnings, because by doing this...
+Your UB (compensation payment) amounts to 80% or 70% of the difference between the temporary earnings earned and the insured salary, for a period of at least 12 months (see Question 6).
+The temporary earnings must be paid in the usual way for the location and occupation.

-If you fail to exercise your duties your entitlement will be temporarily suspended.
+If you fail to meet your obligations, your entitlement will be temporarily suspended.
 This means you will not receive any daily allowances for a certain period of time.
-This is specifically the case when you...

 - become unemployed through your own fault;